What VPs of Marketing should clarify before a rebrand

 Key Takeaway

 A rebrand is not a creative project.
 It is a decision-making process.
 The quality of the outcome depends on the clarity of the inputs.
 For VPs of Marketing, the responsibility is not just to manage execution, but to ensure the organization is ready for it.
-Because once execution begins, it is already too late to fix unclear direction.
+Because once execution begins, it's already too late to fix unclear direction.

 If you are preparing for a rebrand and unsure whether your foundation is ready, I work with leadership teams to set a clear path forward.
-The build is handled by Onward Agency, a focused team across design, development, and motion.
+The build is handled by my agency Onward Agency, a focused team across design, development, and motion.
 Ensuring the original intent is preserved from decision to delivery.
 Because that's how delivery risk is reduced, stakeholder pressure is managed, and rebrands move forward with confidence.